Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-09-Skipping-Properties/_index.md

 ## Context

-We have a long standing issue (originally documented in [#1776](https://github.com/Azure/azure-service-operator/issues/1776)) where our conversions between versions will break if a complex (object valued) property is reintroduced in a later version after being removed in an earlier one.
+We have a long standing issue (originally documented in [#1776](https://github.com/Azure/azure-service-operator/issues/1776)) where our conversions between versions will break if a complex (object valued) property is reintroduced with a different shape in a later version after being removed in an earlier one.

 **TL;DR:** The crux of the problem is that we can currently end up with two different versions (shapes) of the same property serialized in a property bag on the same intermediate version.